 The Similan Islands

-He explains the tour, the schedules, the meal, the arrival on the islands, what you can do, what you should not do... essential recommendations to preserve the site: do not throw garbage, do not pull corals, do not feed the fish, in fact, do not touch anything and just touch... with your eyes!
+After a friendly welcome, breakfast served in the large hall, we are given a briefing by the guide who will accompany us throughout the expedition.
+Everything is well explained: the circuit, the schedules, the meal, the arrival on the islands, what you can do, what you must not do... essential recommendations in order to preserve the site: do not throw rubbish, do not tear out corals, do not feed the fish, in fact, do not touch anything and just touch... with your eyes!

 (with normal atmospheric conditions)